Tax Limitation: a First Step, Not the Last One

-Now we must build on the work of citizens who advanced tax limitation.
+Now we must build on the work of CLT.
 We must add bold tax reduction.
-Here’s why.
+Here's why.

 Dramatically higher taxes.
 Dwindling tax deductions.

-New and increased taxes on retail sales, alcohol, phone services, utilities, gasoline, meals, tobacco, Medicare, gun permits and mortgages, to name just a few.
+New taxes on long distance phone service, gasoline, tobacco, Medicare, gun permits - to name just a few.

-Businesses are increasingly burdened, sometimes to the point of bankruptcy, with higher payroll taxes, new regulations, and expanding employee benefit mandates.
+Businesses are increasingly burdened, sometimes to the point of bankruptcy, with tax collection, new regulations, and mandated employee benefits.

-Local governments and local schools keep growing and getting more expensive – even though they are increasingly controlled by centralized, authoritative state and federal bureaucracies.
+Local governments and local schools are being consumed by centralized, authoritative state and federal bureaucracies.

 Why didn't tax limitation stop the growth of Big Government?
 Why didn't tax limits curb this massive growth?